 Free school meals (FSM): funding

-Mainstream schools should use their core budget allocations to provide FSM to pre-16 pupils, and can receive funding for disadvantaged post-16 pupils.
+Mainstream schools are expected to use their core budget allocations to provide FSM to pre-16 pupils, and can receive funding for disadvantaged post-16 pupils.
 Find out how much you'll receive and learn how FSM are funded in special schools.

 School types: AllSchool phases: AllRef: 9183